 Students can register for their courses online through Student Online Services.
-Once students have received their admission letter, they will need to pay their registration deposit (which can also be done online through Student Online Services), and they can then browse our course schedule and begin registering.
+Once students have received their admission letter they can then browse our course schedule and begin registering.

 Please watch the video below for instructions on how to register for undergraduate courses.
 For more information, please visit Academic Advising.